devkhan/devkhan.github.io/GitHubMentorships101-GSoC.md

 - All of these clients call the methods of IApiConnection, which in turn calls the methods of IConnection, which finally calls out the HttpClientAdapter.
 - There are also many other things, but they are secondary to the problem which this project addresses.

 ![Dependency Diagram](DependencyGraphSnapshot.png "Dependency Diagram for HTTP internals of Octokit")

+### Points to be focused on

-As I mentioned, the most important part is GitHubClient will take an HttpClient as a parameter instead of an IConnection, which provides a friendly wrapper around the low-level calls of HttpClientAdapter.
+- As I mentioned, the most important part is GitHubClient will take an HttpClient as a parameter instead of an IConnection, which provides a friendly wrapper around the low-level calls of HttpClientAdapter.
 We will have a direct dependency on System/Microsoft's HttpClient.

+- The overall structure of the HTTP internals of Octokit are represented in the figure.
+Ignoring the higher level types of RepositoriesClient and RepositoriesClientException, we see a direct and an indirect dependency of IGitHubClient on Connection.
+This is due to ctor IGitHubClient(IConnection).

+- This dependency needs to be changed or modified in order to decouple the GitHubClient and the HTTP plumbing.

+- As @shiftkey attempted in #985, we have to drop the support of many ctors including the ones taking ProcutHeaderValue.
+This stems from the fact that ProdcutHeaderValue needs to be added to every request, and I wouldn't change for any one instance of GitHubClient.
+So, it will also be delegated to the HttpClient and added as one of the options of the HttpClient.

+### Project Timeline

+#### //TODO

+### What can be done afterwards?

+#### //TODO

 ### Why me?

+- Eager to learn
+- Relevant Skills/Experience
+	+ GitHub profile
+	+ Contribution to Octokit
+- Past Projects
+	+ Open source contributions
+- Good communication
+	+ Constantly updating
+	+ Connectivity

+### Important points/precautions/commitments/etc.

 *Namaste*